HackerUniverse/Reconcobra/README.md

 - ReconCobra will integrate as system software
 - Dependencies will be handled automatically
 - Third party software(s)/dependencies/modules will be handled automatically

+# API(s)
+- Get your own API and Secret Key from censys.io for censys python module

 # Developer
 - Haroon Awan